DamRsn/NeuralNote/README.md

 git clone --recurse-submodules --shallow-submodules https://github.com/DamRsn/NeuralNote
  ```

-### Mac
+#### Mac

 ```
 $ ./build.sh
 ```

-### Windows
+#### Windows

 ```
 > build.bat
 ```

-### IDEs

-The build script has to be run at least once before being able to use the project as a normal CMake project in an IDE,
+The build script has to be executed at least once before being able to use the project as a normal CMake project.
-as the onnxruntime static library (that we created with [ort-builder](https://github.com/olilarkin/ort-builder)) needs
+The script downloads onnxruntime static library (that we created
-to be downloaded.
+with [ort-builder](https://github.com/olilarkin/ort-builder)) before calling CMake.

+#### IDEs

-Once this is done, all you have to do is load this project in your favorite IDE
+Once the build script corresponding as been executed at least once, you can load this project in your favorite IDE
-(CLion/Visual Studio/VSCode/etc)
-and click 'build' for one of the targets.
+(CLion/Visual Studio/VSCode/etc) and click 'build' for one of the targets.

 ## Roadmap